Short- and Long-Term Effects of Marijuana

 Even if you’re using marijuana legally, for medical purposes and without symptoms of physical addiction, you can still develop a damaging psychological addiction.
 If marijuana is a constant companion and you’re shirking responsibilities to use it, you may have begun misusing it as an escape without even knowing it.

-At Yellowstone Recovery in southern California, our inpatient and intensive outpatient treatment programs are well-suited to the treatment of marijuana addiction.
-Through a combination of medical care, individual counseling, group therapy, 12-step meetings, and other therapeutic techniques, we help clients from all walks of life regain control and build happier healthier futures.
+At Yellowstone Recovery in southern California, we can help.
+Our inpatient and intensive outpatient treatment programs are well-suited to the treatment of marijuana addiction.
+Through a combination of medical care, individual counseling, group therapy, 12-step meetings, and other therapeutic techniques, we help clients from all walks of life.
+Regain control of your life and build a happier healthier future today.